BAK2K3/covid-dashboard/README.md

 ### Map

 The Map Feature allows users to visualise and compare a single statistic on a global scale, via a Choropleth Map.
-Using self-implemented dynamic thresholds for the legend, the countries are shaded dependent on their current statistic
+Using self-implemented dynamic thresholds for the Legend, the countries are shaded dependent on their current statistic
 (on a comparative basis).
-This Feature uses Mapael, a jQuery extension of Rapael, for the interactive map, and jQuery for HTML targeting. **The Map Feature was originally going to be implemented with [DataMaps](https://datamaps.github.io/),** however this library is now over 5 years old, and due to certain aspects of the code being outdated, in was not innately compatible with other packages I intended to use.
+This Feature uses Mapael, a jQuery extension of Rapael, for the Choropleth Map, and jQuery for HTML targeting. **The Map Feature was originally going to be implemented with [DataMaps](https://datamaps.github.io/),** however this library is now over 5 years old, and due to certain aspects of the code being outdated, in was not innately compatible with other packages I intended to use.

 When a user first selects a statistic from the Selector, the How-To Content is replaced with a map of the world, with each country colour coded based on the respective countries' statistic, with the shading determined by the
 Legend thresholds.
-Any country that has no data for that particular statistic will be de-selected by default.
-The user can zoom in and out using a mouseweel, with the provided icons, or through pinching on a mobile device.
+Any country that has no data for that particular statistic will be de-selected (transparent) by default.
+The user can zoom in and out using a **mouseweel**, with the **provided icons**, or through **pinching** on a mobile device.
-Navigation when zoomed in works through clicking and dragging, and swiping with a finger.
+Navigation when zoomed in works through **clicking and dragging**, or **swiping** on mobile devices.

-Each country on the Map is interactive, allowing users to "hover" or "click" on them to see a tooltip containing the name of the country, and the given country's statistic.
+Each country on the Map is interactive, allowing users to **hover** or **click** on them to see a tooltip containing the name of the country, and the given country's statistic.
 This action feels responsive, as interacting with each country changes the shading to a contrasting pastel orange colour.
 The tooltip contains dynamically generated HTML, allowing for `<strong>` country names, and numerical values converted to locale strings.

-The first time a user selects a statistic from the Selector on this Feature, the data from the Global Compare Dataset is processed and formatted into a global variable using the self-written `Format Map Data` function.
+The first time a user selects a statistic from the Selector on this Feature, the data from the `Global Compare Dataset` is processed and formatted into a global variable using the self-written `Format Map Data` function.
 Unlike the Visualise Feature, this operation **is only performed once.** Given there is a fraction of the data to be processed (13 statistics across 177 countries), the solution in this instance appeared to produce optimal results when considering the trade-off between processing speed and memory and storage management.
 There is an occasional delay when first interacting with the map, but subsequent interactions appear to result in very quick responses.

-See below for a visualisation of how the raw data is retrieved and stored, for the Global Compare Dataset, against the format required for Mapael:
+See below for a visualisation of how the raw data is retrieved and stored, for the `Global Compare Dataset`, against the format required for Mapael:

 ![Mapael data conversion](https://res.cloudinary.com/bak2k3/image/upload/v1612028101/covid-dashboard/Compare_to_Mapael_ydf6d3.jpg)

-The Map contains an interactive Legend, positioned underneath the map, which not only describes the colour coded thresholds, but allows users to hide/show specified thresholds. **Each time a statistic is selected** from the Selector, a calculation is performed to determine the highest value within the requested statistic data, and splits the Legend into the following thresholds:
+The Map contains an interactive Legend, positioned underneath the map, which not only describes the colour coded thresholds, but allows users to hide/show specified thresholds. **Each time a statistic is selected** from the Selector, a calculation is performed via the `Generate Legends` Functions to determine the highest value within the requested statistic data, and the Legend is split into the following thresholds:

 - No Data
-- Between 0 and 1/8 of the maximum value.
+- Between 0 and 1/8 of the maximum value
 - Between 1/8 to 1/6
 - Between 1/6 to ¼
-- Higher than ¼ of maximum value.
+- Higher than ¼ of maximum value

 Various thresholds were tested, and given the variance of the data, some cases resulted in the *clustering* of data points, where values were only falling within the top or bottom threshold.
-One solution to this was include more thresholds, but the above implementation both produced the most aesthetically pleasing results, and avoided additional processing requirement and overbearing the user with too many options.
+One solution to this was include more thresholds, but the above implementation both produced the most aesthetically pleasing results, and avoided additional processing time without overbearing the user with too many options.

 ### Modals

 Modals are implemented into the site, using Bootstrap, to provide an additional degree of interactivity, and to layer content depending on its importance.
-The modals either contain information relating to Donating to charities, or citations to the primary packages used throughout the project.
+The modals either contain information relating to donating to charities (`Donate`), or citations to the primary packages used throughout the project (`Credits`).
 Both of these can be interacted with through the footer.

 ### Responsive Layout and Design

-Using a combination of Bootstrap and CSS's Flexbox, the project is designed to be fully compatible and interactive on all screen types and sizes, ensuring maximum functionality down to 320px width screen sizes.
+Using a combination of Bootstrap and CSS's Flexbox, the project is designed to be fully compatible and interactive on all screen types and sizes, ensuring maximum functionality **down to 320px width screen sizes**.
 This limit was chosen due to the interactive nature of the website, and given that [99%](https://screensiz.es/) of the mobile devices used today are above this width in pixels.
-Other than the default Bootstrap breakpoints, a single custom breakpoint differentiates the implemented layout design between "full" and "compact"; both of which contain the same degree of interactivity and information.
+Other than the default Bootstrap breakpoints, a single custom breakpoint differentiates the implemented layout design between *full* and *compact*; both of which contain the same degree of interactivity and information.
 This allows a user to have the same experience regardless of how they choose to visit the site.

-Given Chart.js and Mapael both require pre-determined container width and height on page load to generate their respective graphics, attention was given to allocating sufficient space to their relative containers for mobile devices to allow a full and interactive display on smaller resolution devices, without limiting interactivity, visibility or capabilities on these resolutions.
+Given Chart.js and Mapael both require pre-determined Container width and height on page load to generate their respective graphics, attention was given to allocating sufficient space to their relative Containers for mobile devices to allow a full and interactive display on smaller resolution devices, without limiting interactivity, visibility or capabilities on these resolutions.

 ## Future Feature Considerations

 ### Data Refresh

-Currently, a user is unable to "Refresh" or obtain updated data from the disease.sh repository without refreshing the page.
+Currently, a user is unable to *Refresh* or obtain updated data from the disease.sh repository without refreshing the page.
 Ideally, a user should be able to achieve this without having to cease engagement or without having to navigate away from the website.

-When initially implementing the `Fetch API Data` function, it was given two optional parameters for a callback and a string.
-The callback was for execution when the data had been fetched, and the string was to instruct the function which of the two Datasets to refresh.
-This could allow a "Refresh" to be performed based on what Feature the user was currently engaged with when the "Refresh" action was performed.
+When initially implementing the `Fetch API Data` function, it was given two optional parameters for a `callback` and a `string`.
+The `callback` was for execution when the data had been fetched, and the `string` was to instruct the function which of the two Datasets to refresh.
+This could allow a *Refresh* to be performed based on what Feature the user was currently engaged with when the request was made.

-`$(document).ready(fetchApiData(generateHTML, &quot;all&quot;)`
+`$(document).ready(fetchApiData(generateHTML, "all")`

 Due to time restraints, it was decided to refactor this function and remove the optional parameters, instructing the `Fetch API Data` function instead to be called a single time on page load.
-Additionally, once the design choices had been finalised, difficulties were faced placing an additional interactive feature, which would allow a user to request the data, without obfuscated the rest of the user interface and experience.
+Additionally, once the design choices had been finalised, difficulties were faced placing an additional interactive element, which would allow a user to request the data, without obfuscated the rest of the user interface and experience.

-As the concept for this feature had previously been developed, had I had more time I would consider how to incorporate this function and how to implement it into the user experience.
+As the concept for this feature had previously been developed, with more time I would have considered how to incorporate this function and how to implement it into the user experience.

-### Map Auto-Zoom for mobile view
+### Map Auto-Zoom for Mobile View

-Currently, on mobile devices, when the Map is initially generated it is located at the top of its hosting container.
-Whilst this is the default functionality when over-riding the Mapael container's default width and height, in order to provide a more personal and interactive user experience I would consider adding an Auto Zoom into the user's current location on first load of the map.
+Currently, on mobile devices, when the Map is initially generated it is located at the top of its hosting container, leaving a blank space underneath until the user zooms in.
+Whilst this is the default functionality when over-riding the Mapael container's default width and height, in order to provide a more personal and interactive user experience I would consider adding an Auto Zoom into the user's current location on first load of the Map.

-### Implement a user-friendly Clear option on the compare screen
+### Implement a User-Friendly *Clear* Option on the Compare Feature

-On the Compare Feature, when a user selects a country from the Selector, the current functionality allows the user to "Reset" the respective column data by either selecting the Selector's default value (`Select a Country`), or by interacting with the `Compare Toggler` to reset the whole section.
+On the Compare Feature, when a user selects a country from the Selector, the current functionality allows the user to *Clear* the respective column data by either selecting the Selector's default value (*Select a Country*), or by interacting with the Compare tab of the Toggler to reset the whole section.

 Consideration was given as to how to implement a `Clear` button or interface, to allow a user to simply reset the specified column data without having to perform such arbitrary tasks to do so.